Public charitable collections licence

 We may, in keeping with a condition we put in place under S119(5) of the Civic Government (Scotland) Act 1982, need a list showing how many envelopes each collector had and how many they returned.
 Or, we will want a list showing the different numbers of each collection box and, for each box not opened by a bank official, the amount collected in each collection box.

 Do I need to submit a statement of accounts?

 As an organiser, you must send the accounts of the collection along with your statement and a report by the auditor, to the Licensing Office within one month of the last date the collection was allowed.
 If we don’t get any of the above, we will send a letter to you asking for your statement.
-If you do not respond, we will send a letter to Strathclyde Police.
+If you do not respond, we will send a letter to Police Scotland.